Anpharmanl.com

 • Please do not submit completed articles; only pitches will be considered.

 • We offer a flat fee between 275 EUR and 550 EUR, depending on the length and scope of the research required for the piece.
 Texts can range from 1500 to 3000 words.
+You will be asked to provide an anticipated rough word count for your proposal.

 Submit your pitch!

-This print publication is a project by the European Network for Film Discourse, produced by Talking Shorts, and funded by the Creative Europe MEDIA programme.
+This publication is a project by the European Network for Film Discourse, produced by Talking Shorts, and funded by the Creative Europe MEDIA programme.

 Mentioned Films